 As noted above the MTWG is divided regarding whether the MTA should be comprised of the Existing PAs or a new single Independent Statewide Administrator.
 This is discussed in Section 5: Administration Options for the Market Transformation Portfolio.

-Facilitators Note to MTWG: Merrian et al argue that it’s reasonable and important for MTAB to be informed about how MTIs are performing on an annual basis, while Adam et al argue that annual reporting could be burdensome and every other year is adequate and reasonable.

 The composition of the MTAB would vary depending whether the MTA is comprised of the existing PAs or a new single independent statewide; if the MTA is existing PAs then those PAs would not be included on the MTAB.

+The following MTWG Members abstained from taking a position on this issue at this time: CLEAResult, Energy Solutions, Resource Innovations, Sheet Metal Workers Local 104, SoCalRen, and Western HVAC Performance Alliance.
+The MTWG Members whose names appear under both options could support either option.

 D.16_08_019 p.
 71